 Our Grandma used to prepare sumptuous stew for the family, a healthy broth of vegetables, with pieces of meat thrown in.
 That done, she would ladle away half the stew to another vessel (for us children), leaving the other half on the boil.
 She would then dip into it a mean-looking chilli, what we called ‘sohmynkenbeb’ or ‘sohmynkennaka’ (sohmynken means chilli in Khasi), with shrivelled skin and bright red hue, for no more than a minute.
 Now, this one-minute dip of a chilli for the grown-ups turned into a potent concoction, with the pungency to fire taste-buds to the extreme salivation to produce enough of the digestive enzyme amylase to deconstruct hard starch into easily digestible maltose!

 We are talking about Capsicum chinense Jacq, or ‘BhutJolokia’, the Ghost Chilli or ‘Naga Chilli’.
 Widely cultivated in the North-eastern states of Assam, Manipur and Nagaland, this King of Chillies or “Raja Mircha” is also a close relative of the Naga Morich of Bangladesh.
-Bhut Jolokia now sports a Guinness Book Record as the Planet’s hottest ever chilli, and a GI Tag to boot.
+Bhut Jolokia had a Guinness Book Record as the Planet’s hottest ever chilli from 2007 to 2010, and a GI Tag to boot.
 Pungency in a chilli is measured by calculating the content of the chemical capsaicin, a proto-alkaloid responsible for a chilli’s heat, and expressed in what is known as Scoville Heat Unit (SHU).

 With over a million scovilles, BhutJolokia beats the erstwhile champion Red Savina hands down with twice the heat!
 In another experiment conducted to determine anti-microbial activity of Bhut Jolokia, the extracts showed high capsaicin levels, one of which recorded 4,694,074SHU!